 Blumenauer skipped all of President Trump's State of the Union addresses, saying, "I refuse to be a witness to his continued antics."[42][43]
 In 2019 he was one of the first lawmakers to come out in support of the Green New Deal.[44]

-In July 2019, Blumenauer voted against a House resolution introduced by Representative Brad Schneider opposing efforts to boycott the State of Israel and the Global Boycott, Divestment, and Sanctions Movement targeting Israel for its continued occupation of Palestine.[45]
+In July 2019, Blumenauer voted against a House resolution introduced by Representative Brad Schneider opposing efforts to boycott the State of Israel and the Boycott, Divestment, and Sanctions Movement targeting the existence of Israel, and the return of Jewish sovereignty.[45]
 The resolution passed 398–17.[46]

 In 1996, Blumenauer's first year in Congress, he voted in support of the Defense of Marriage Act, which passed that year.
 The law was found unconstitutional in 2013 and repealed.[62]
 Since then he has supported LGBTQ rights.[63]